Marcia Fudge

-Following the death of Stephanie Tubbs Jones in 2008, Fudge ran unopposed in the special election to replace her.
+Following the death of Stephanie Tubbs Jones in 2008, Fudge ran unopposed in the special election to replace Jones.
 She was chair of the Congressional Black Caucus in the 113th Congress.
 She considered running for Speaker of the United States House of Representatives at the start of the 116th Congress but eventually announced she would back Nancy Pelosi.

 Then president-elect Joe Biden nominated Fudge as Secretary of Housing and Urban Development on December 10, 2020.
 The U.S. Senate Committee on Banking, Housing, and Urban Affairs advanced her nomination by a vote of 17–7 on February 4, 2021.
 She was confirmed by the United States Senate on March 10, 2021, by a vote of 66–34.
 She was virtually sworn in by Vice President Kamala Harris on March 10, 2021.
-Upon taking her oath of office, she became the second African-American woman to serve as secretary of housing and urban development.
+Upon taking her oath of office, she became the second African American woman to serve as secretary of housing and urban development.

 Early life and education

 Fudge was born in Cleveland, Ohio, on October 29, 1952.
-A 1971 graduate of Shaker Heights High School, she earned her Bachelor of Science in business from the Ohio State University in 1975.
+As a 1971 graduate of Shaker Heights High School, she earned her Bachelor of Science in business from the Ohio State University in 1975.
 In 1983, she earned a Juris Doctor from the Cleveland State University College of Law.